Murmuration-Labs/bitscreen/new_user_tutorial.md

 ## 1. BitScreen Prerequisites:

-A. GO version 1.17.1.
+a) GO version 1.17.1.
 Can be found here: https://go.dev/dl/#go1.17.1

     - Debian based: sudo apt update && sudo apt upgrade && sudo apt install golang-go

-B. Python 3.9.
+b) Python 3.9.
 Can be found here: https://www.python.org/downloads/release/python-390/

     - Debian based: sudo apt update && sudo apt install software-properties-common && sudo add-apt-repository ppa:deadsnakes/ppa && sudo apt install python3.9

     - *Note:* Any Python 3 version 3.7+ will work.

-C. pip for Python 3 (in some cases it does not come with Python out of the box).
+c) pip for Python 3 (in some cases it does not come with Python out of the box).
 Can be found here: https://pip.pypa.io/en/stable/installation/ (the versions of that 100% working in the installation process are pip 20.2.3 & pip 20.3.4).

     - Debian based: sudo apt install python3-pip

-D. ZeroMQ library - used for the communication between the Bitscreen Plugin and the Bitscreen Updater
+d) ZeroMQ library - used for the communication between the Bitscreen Plugin and the Bitscreen Updater

     - Debian based: sudo apt install libzmq3-dev